dragonman117/USUACM2017CodeCompetition/compensation-15/README.md

 ## Explanation 2

-The total number of hours is 41, and one the hours is paid at 150% percent of the hourly rate.
+The total number of hours is 41, and one of the hours is paid at 150% percent of the hourly rate.